Sasi046/M1_Application_PastryShopBillingSystem/README.md

 Pastry Shop Billing System application is so simple to use.
 In order to use the application, click at the exe file and then, you will have three options to:

-1. `To add product`
+1. `To Add products`
-2. `To search product`
+2. `To Search product`
-3. `To exit`
+3. `To Delete products`
+4. `To Read items`
+5. `To Edit items`
+6. `To Exit`

-As per your need, enter 1, 2,or 3 and follow the instructions provided by the application itself.
+As per your need, enter 1, 2, 3, 4, 5 or 6 and follow the instructions provided by the application itself.

 ### Features: